Stephanie March: Career

-Acting beginnings and Law & Order universe
+Beginnings and Law & Order

-At Northwestern University, March played Helena in A Midsummer Night's Dream in Chicago, where she continued to pursue her stage career.
-In 1997, she made her screen debut in an episode of the CBS series Early Edition.
+In 1997, March made her screen debut in an episode of the CBS series Early Edition.
 In 1999, March moved to New York and made her Broadway debut in a production of Arthur Miller's Death of a Salesman with Brian Dennehy.
 She later co-starred in the television film based on the play.

 March is best known for her role as Assistant District Attorney Alexandra Cabot on the NBC crime legal drama series Law & Order: Special Victims Unit, who she played as a main character from 2000 to 2003, and reprised in recurring appearances on the show until 2018.
-The character of Cabot and March's work has earned widespread acclaim, and is often considered one of the best characters and acting performances in the Law & Order franchise.
+On landing the role, March told People magazine "I'm not sure that when I got the job, I intended for this to happen, but once I had the job, I became pretty deliberate about it because the subject matter I found disturbing and compelling.
+It was just not something I could put away when I came home at night from work.
+So, I became quite deliberate in my choices of how I wanted to participate and how I wanted to use my voice."
+The character of Cabot and March's work has earned widespread acclaim, and is often considered one of the best characters and acting performances in the Law & Order series.
 In 2003, at the 8th Golden Satellite Awards, she and her Law & Order: Special Victims Unit co-stars were nominated for the Satellite Award for Best Television Series – Drama.

-March additionally reprised her role as Cabot, now the Bureau Chief ADA of the homicide bureau, on the short-lived NBC courtroom drama Conviction, which debuted in spring 2006.
+March reprised the role as Cabot, now the Bureau Chief ADA of the homicide bureau, on the short-lived NBC courtroom drama Conviction, which debuted in spring 2006.
 The show, which saw March in a leading role and was part of the Law & Order universe, was cancelled after one 13-episode season following a negative reception from critics and audiences.
-Despite this, March's acting was praised.
-Review site Entertain your Brain wrote that "...
+Despite this, Entertain your Brain wrote that "...
 March, she has already proven herself on Special Victims Unit."

-On Special Victims Unit, the character of Cabot was a regular character from 2000 to 2003, and departed in the Season 5 episode "Loss", when Cabot is shot and placed in witness protection.
-She originally returned to the series in Season 6 episode 16, “Ghost”, when she was taken out of the witness protection program to testify, as a witness, for her attempted murder.
-She was placed back in witness protection after the trial.
-She returned to the series for a six-episode arc in Season 10 and then continued as a main character in Season 11.
-After her departure near the end of Season 11, she returned again in Season 13 as a recurring character.
-She reprised her role once again in an episode on the show's nineteenth season.